RamiyaSivakumar/FinalProjectDelivery/README.md

 x <- x[keep.exprs,, keep.lib.sizes=FALSE]
 dim(x)
 ```
+As you can see, the number of genes used for interpretation are reduced from the 60,000 range to the 20,000 range.
 The filtered versus unfiltered data is presented in a graphical manner using the following lines of code.
 The package "RColorBrewer" allows for the creation of visually appealing graphs.
 ```{r}
 lcpm.cutoff <- log2(10/M + 2/L)